cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 8. **What is the total items and amount spent for each member before they became a member?**

-* Join tall tables together using the product_id and customer_id as the link between tables.
+* Join all tables together using the product_id and customer_id as the link between tables.
 * Use WHERE statement to filter out orders made before a customer became a member
 * Use GROUP BY statement to perform calculations by customer
 * COUNT(*) function determines the number of orders made by customer